 As for ‘good faith’ – both parties expect each other to abide by the terms of the agreement, ‘end of’.
 The tenant signing to give vacant possession and cease using the property upon termination of the tenancy.

-There is nothing in the proposed tenancy clause suggested (see later, after stated case of Campbell v Redstone) or the subsequent use of the TIGA notice that contravenes the guidance replaced by CMA37, in fact the contrary.
+There is nothing in the tenancy clause (see later, after the case of Campbell v Redstone).
+Or the subsequent use of the TIGA notice that contravenes the guidance that replaces CMA37, in fact the contrary.